- Things to Know

 Two relatively new blood tests may help diagnose irritable bowel syndrome with diarrhea (IBS-D) and irritable bowel syndrome with diarrhea and constipation (irritable bowel syndrome mixed IBS-M).
 These tests are for anti-CdtB and anti-vinculin antibodies that are thought to develop in some patients after an acute bout of stomach flu (gastroenteritis) caused by several different, common types of bacterium.
 The overgrowth of these bacteria in the gut may trigger an immune attack on an individual’s own intestinal tissues (autoimmunity) with the ensuing inflammation and damage to the tissues, which cause signs and symptoms of IBS.

 The IBS tests may help distinguish between irritable bowel syndrome and a different type of bowel inflammatory disease, which includes ulcerative colitis and Crohn’s disease, called inflammatory bowel disease or IBD.
 Irritable bowel syndrome and inflammatory bowel disease are two very different types of problems with the bowel and are not the same disease.

-Both tests appear to be useful in the diagnosing patients with irritable bowel syndrome with diarrhea IBS-D, but not IBS with constipation (IBS-C).
-The tests also appear to be specific, and if the antibodies are present, it is highly likely that the patient has IBS-D or IBS-M. But the tests are insensitive, meaning if the antibodies are not present, the patient still may have IBS.
+Both tests appear to be useful in diagnosing patients with irritable bowel syndrome with diarrhea IBS-D, but not IBS with constipation (IBS-C).
+The tests also appear to be specific, and if the antibodies are present, the patient likely has IBS-D or IBS-M. But the tests are insensitive, meaning if the antibodies are not present, the patient still may have IBS.
 Thus, the tests may be identifying only a subset of patients with IBS, those with post-infectious IBS.
 The tests have not undergone rigorous testing and have not yet been approved by the FDA.
 Both tests are expected to be expensive test, costing around $500 to over $1,000.

 What medications treat IBS-D?